robenkleene/audio-references/maschine.md

 # Maschine

+## Software

+- To zoom the timeline, drag the right side of the horizontal scroll bar

+## Hardware

 - Set tempo by pressing `Tempo` then turning the encoder
 - Press `Pattern` then a pad to choose a pattern
 - Press `Shift+Tap (Metro)` to toggle the metronome